lepton-eda/lepton-eda/CODE_OF_CONDUCT.md

 5. If the user comes back and continues to make trouble, they will be banned, i.e. excluded indefinitely.

-6. Moderators may chooses at their discretion to un-ban the user if it was a first offense and they offer the offended party a genuine apology.
+6. Moderators may choose at their discretion to un-ban the user if it was a first offense and they offer the offended party a genuine apology.